21 ways to keep the kids occupied in London

 The ArcelorMittal Orbit was designed by the Turner Prize winning artist Sir Anish Kapoor to mark the Olympics.
 Standing at more than 100 metres tall, it also offers great views across London from its viewing platform.
 In 2016 a slide was built around the outside.
 Almost 200 metres in length, it's the world's longest tunnel slide, and bigger, braver kids (and adults), will definitely want to give it a go.

 16. ZSL London Zoo

-The ZSL London Zoo is the world’s oldest, at almost two hundred years old.
-It’s home to animals from all over the world, and its conservation projects are also helping animals thrive in the wild too.
-This summer, they’re inviting guests to take a safari back in time, with their Zoorassic Park experience.
-It’s included in the price of the zoo ticket, and allows kids to get up close to some amazingly realistic dinosaurs.
+The ZSL London Zoo is the world's oldest, at almost two hundred years old.
+It's home to animals from all over the world, and its conservation projects are also helping animals thrive in the wild too.
+The zoo hosts special events throughout the year, as well as a selection of exciting permanent exhibits.
+Such as its most recent addition - the thrilling, immersive Land of the Lions experience.

 17. Madame Tussauds

 Madame Tussauds is just a short walk from Regent's Park.
 It's been an institution for more than a century, and still features amazingly convincing waxworks of both historical and current celebrities.
 Alongside this there are more high-tech attractions, including a 4D cinema.

 18. KidZania London

 KidZania is a mini city in Shepherd's Bush's Westfield London shopping centre, run entirely by children.
 Well, not quite... but kids do get to experience the 60 real-life role playing experiences, from being a firefighter to a pilot (just without the boring bits).
 If your child's over 8 you can leave them in the capable hands of the KidZania staff, while you head off for a bit of shopping.
 And with the KidZania meal deal packages, you can find out about your kids' adventures over pizza afterwards.